Back in 2013, Gary Vaynerchuk declared that every business is a media company:

 In addition to publishing it on your website, share it across LinkedIn, Facebook, Instagram, Twitter, and so forth.
 That way, your brand gets maximum exposure and engagement.

 A cross-platform approach also helps protect your content.
 If you rely too heavily on one publishing platform, like Facebook, you give them control over how it’s spread and promoted.

 If they go under, so does the impact of your content.

 Instead, own your content by diversifying the channels through which you share it and always have it published on your own website first.

 But with the right know-how and persistence, you can elevate your brand in today’s new media landscape.

-At SEO.co, our digital marketing experts know what it takes to create quality content that stands out.
+At SEO.co, our digital marketing experts know what it takes to create quality content that stands out and produces positive returns.